 From the diversity and inclusion goals that many companies have set for themselves, it’s obvious that their importance is understood.
 If you take a quick look at the benefits of a diverse workforce, it’s clear to see why.
 Diverse and inclusive workplaces are more likely to be successful, and they generate a higher profit compared to companies with a less diverse workforce.
 In addition, the employee satisfaction rates of diverse companies are higher and they have a better reputation.
 Still, what we hear is that a lot of companies are struggling to reach their diversity and inclusion goals?
 Why is that?

-Diversity and inclusion and biased job descriptions
+Diversity recruitment and biased job descriptions

 The biggest obstacle to reaching these diversity and inclusion goals seems to be biased language, or poorly written job descriptions.
 When job descriptions are biased—whether it’s an age or gender bias—they hinder your company’s acquisition of diverse talent.
 When you exclude women or people of a certain age, for example, you’ll never be able to reach your diversity and inclusion goals.

 Poorly written job descriptions are another part of the problem.
 By poorly written, we mean job descriptions that are written in a way that many people find difficult to understand.
 If you want as many potential candidates as possible to understand your requirements, you need to write your job description at CEFR B1 level.
 Research shows that most job descriptions are written in more complex language than this, resulting in the exclusion of the large group of people for whom this is too difficult to understand.

 Tips and tricks for inclusive writing and diversity recruitment